-Covid-19 has drawn attention to the work of economists, however misconceptions around the subject and the stereotypical career opportunities associated with it still exist.
+Covid-19 and the cost of living crisis has drawn attention to the varied work of economists, however misconceptions around the subject and the stereotypical career opportunities available in the field still exist.

 - Their experience of studying economics at university

-- The key transferable skills they think are important for studying economics
+- The key transferable skills that they think are important for studying economics at university

-There will also be an opportunity for the audience to put their questions to the panel.
+Participants will also have the opportunity to put their own questions to the panel.

 Dr Lory Barile is an Associate Professor of Economics in the Department of Economics, University of Warwick.
-Lory is also Widening Participation Academic Lead, Director of Postgraduate Taught Studies, Co-chair of the Students' Progression Working Group and Member of the Athena Swan Department Committee in the Department.
+Lory is also Widening Participation Coordinator, Director of Postgraduate Taught Studies and Member of the Athena Swan Department Committee in the Department.

 Lory is also the Discover Economics Champion at Warwick which is a national campaign led by the Royal Economics Society to increase diversity amongst economic students.